Beadwork Celebrates Over 20 Years of Publication

 Over forty years ago, Linda Ligon founded Interweave on her dining room table.
 Handwoven, Spin-Off, and PieceWork were born.
-Twenty years ago, Beadwork was launched as a special newsstand-only issue, and was so successful that it soon became a regular quarterly subscription magazine.
+Over twenty years ago, Beadwork was launched as a special newsstand-only issue and was so successful that it soon became a regular quarterly subscription magazine.

 Beadwork covers through the years